acorns/High-Contrast-Theme-Creator/README.md

 | arrows     | While color picker (crosshair) is active |  moves cursor by 1 pixel |

 ------
-## HOW IT wiLL LOOK
+## HOW IT WILL LOOK
 Not all windows will look the same.
-Many programs theme stff differently, or override defaults.
+Many programs theme stuff differently, or override defaults.
 So like all High Contrast themes, it'll probably look ugly on some/most windows.
 Don't blame me.
 Also, this was **made for Windows 10**.
 The created themes may or may not work on older OS's.

 Since this was made for and tested only on Windows 10, I cannot/did not test if it works with Classic Theme *(the Windows 98 look)*.
 If it does, you'll probably have access to more of the colors.
 High Contrast only uses a handful of the available colors.